-This post has had a few different lives (originally written during the party primaries) . . .
+This post has had a few different lives (originally written during the party primaries in 2016) . . .

 Our most recent election raises many questions for many people.
 One thing appears clear . . . we knew that the Republican party was in trouble before this election.
 Otherwise, Trump never would have received the nomination.
 The fact that Clinton lost, however, shows the weakness of the Democratic party as well.
 The whole party system will likely need a reboot in the coming years.

 Below is the first re-posting note . . .

 I published this about a year ago (you will note the dated references), but republish it to coincide with our look at Aristotle in our senior level Government class.
 The original post is below.

 Democracies have always had at best an uneasy relationship with aristocracies, for obvious reasons.
 The very presence of an aristocracy either seems like an obstacle or a reminder of the inadequacy of democracy.
 But first and foremost, I suppose, democracies would interest themselves in self-preservation.
 In turn it might mean, to paraphrase Aristotle, that democracies should adopt not the political practices that democracies want, but those designed instead to preserve democracies.